 Conclusion

 The Comprehensive Efficiency Index (CEI) provided an integrated assessment of fitness, reproductive performance, growth, and milk production across the evaluated genetic groups.
 The results clearly demonstrate that intermediate crossbreeds, particularly the F₁ (½ German Brown × ½ N’Dama) and ¼ German Brown × ¾ N’Dama, achieved the highest overall efficiency.
-This superiority reflects the combined effects of heterosis (hybrid vigor) and the complementary strengths of the parental breeds—namely, the productivity of German Brown and the adaptability of N’Dama.
+This superiority reflects the combined effects of heterosis (hybrid vigor) and the complementary strengths of the parental breeds namely, the productivity of German Brown and the adaptability of N’Dama.

-The decline in CEI observed in the F₂ generation relative to the F₁ highlights the impact of recombination loss, where favorable non-additive gene combinations are partially broken down in subsequent generations with classical crossbreeding theory (Dickerson, 1969, Cunningham 1987, Falconer & Mackay, 1996) and modern empirical findings in livestock genetics, which emphasize the importance of tailoring breeding strategies to the underlying genetic architecture of specific traits (Hayes et al., 2009; Mrode, 2014, Makouanzi Ekomono and Vigneron 2022, Bakae et al., 2022).
+The decline in CEI observed in the F₂ generation relative to the F₁ highlights the impact of recombination loss, where favorable non-additive gene combinations are partially broken down in subsequent generations with classical crossbreeding theory (Dickerson, 1969, Cunningham 1987, Falconer & Mackay, 1996) and modern empirical findings in livestock genetics, which emphasize the importance of tailoring breeding strategies to the underlying genetic architecture of specific traits (Hayes et al., 2009; Mrode, 2014; Makouanzi Ekomono and Vigneron 2022; Bakae et al., 2022).
 Furthermore, the reduced performance of higher-grade exotic crosses (≥ 5/8 German Brown) underscores the limitations of excessive exotic inheritance under tropical conditions, where environmental stressors such as heat, diseases, and nutritional constraints demand strong adaptive capacity.

 Although the pure N’Dama ranked lowest in CEI due to limited production potential, its role as a reservoir of adaptive traits (e.g., trypanotolerance, disease resistance, and resilience) remains indispensable.
-Overall, the findings confirm that optimal productivity in tropical livestock systems is achieved through a balanced integration of adaptation and production traits rather than maximization of a single component.
+Overall, the findings confirm that optimal productivity in tropical livestock systems is achieved through a balanced integration of adaptation and production traits rather than the maximization of a single component.

 Recommendations

-Adopt F₁ Crossbreeding as the Primary Production Strategy: Production systems in the tropics should prioritize F₁ animals (½ exotic × ½ indigenous), as they consistently express maximum heterosis and superior overall efficiency.
-Where possible, structured mating systems should be maintained to continuously produce F₁ offspring rather than relying on inter se mating.
+Adopt F₁ Crossbreeding as the Primary Production Strategy: Production systems in the tropics should prioritize F₁ animals (½ exotic × ½ indigenous), as they consistently exhibit the highest levels of heterosis and superior overall efficiency.
+Where possible, structured mating systems should be maintained to continuously produce F₁ offspring rather than relying on interse mating.

 Promote Backcrossing Toward Indigenous Breeds (e.g., ¼ GB × ¾ ND): In harsher or low-input environments, breeding schemes should favor higher proportions of indigenous genetics (≥ 75% N’Dama) to enhance survival, fertility, and resilience while retaining moderate productivity gains.